 The Feynman Technique Method works because it forces you to confront the illusion of knowledge.
 Many students believe they understand a topic after reading about it or hearing a lecture, but this passive exposure often creates only a surface-level familiarity.
 When you try to explain the concept to someone else without using technical jargon, you quickly discover where your understanding is incomplete.

-This method also helps combat the "curse of knowledge" — the cognitive bias where experts forget what it's like to be a beginner.
-By forcing yourself to explain concepts in simple terms, you build stronger mental models and develop a deeper understanding that stays with you long-term.
+This method can also help combat the "curse of knowledge" — the cognitive bias where experts forget what it's like to be a beginner.
+By forcing yourself to explain concepts in simple terms, you make your mental model visible enough to revise.

 The Feynman Technique Method consists of four key steps that guide you from initial learning to mastery: